pemsley/coot/blog/_posts/2020-10-20-Coot-Cryo-EM-main.md

   - _yank as needed_
   - **OK**

 ... or with different cut-off for the Geman-McClure restraints, or a different alpha for the Geman-McClure restraints, or a different weight for the map.
 Or a different blur for the map.
-You can delete the current extra restraints with **ProSMART** &rarr; **Delete All Extra Restraints**.
+You can delete the current extra restraints with **Restraints** &rarr; **Delete All Extra Restraints**.

   - Try proportial editing: with the Real Space Refinement active, use Ctrl Middle-mouse scroll to change the radius of the atoms affected by the atom pull displacement.